History of the Former Tidewater MGP and Power Plant

-Today, National Grid continues to operate a natural gas regulating station, an electrical substation and transmission towers on the site.
+Today, The Narragansett Electric Company continues to operate a natural gas regulating station, an electrical substation and transmission towers on the site.
 Other than the stations, the land is vacant and security is provided by surrounding chain-link fencing.

 Gas regulating stations are designed to reliably control system pressures and maintain the continuity of gas supply during normal and critical demand periods.
 The Tidewater station serves approximately 17,000 customers in Pawtucket.
 To ensure safe and reliable service is maintained, significant upgrades were made to the station during 2011 and 2012 including replacement of a building and installation of automation equipment that will allow for the remote monitoring of the station by our Gas Control team.